top of page

 Win Prizes & Recognition

-Stories are then reviewed by our judging team alongside our guest judge for 1st, 2nd, 3rd place, as well as runner-up.
+Stories are reviewed by our judging team alongside our guest judge for 1st, 2nd, 3rd place, as well as one runner up.

 Results & awards are released on the 1st of the next month, at 8:00am PST in our Hall of Fame.